OmarMWarraich/CoinWallet/README.md

 # 📖 [Coin Wallet] <a name="about-project"></a>

-**[Coin Wallet]** is a simple web application that allows users to create a wallet and add coins to it.
-The application is built using Ruby on Rails and PostgreSQL.
+Coin Wallet is a simple web application that allows users to create a wallet and it is built using Ruby on Rails and PostgreSQL.
+It is deployed on fly.io and uses devise for authentication and allowing the users to create an account, add commodities and transactions in their accounts.

 ## 🛠 Built With <a name="built-with"></a>